Azure/azure-powershell/src/EventHub/EventHub.Autorest/docs/Az.EventHub.md

 Gets lists of resources that supports Privatelinks.

 ### [Get-AzEventHubSchemaGroup](Get-AzEventHubSchemaGroup.md)
+Gets the details of an EventHub schema group.

 ### [New-AzEventHub](New-AzEventHub.md)
 Creates or updates a new Event Hub as a nested resource within a Namespace.